Homemade-Cleaning-Supplies Necessary For Your Everyday Chores

 These non-toxic-cleaning concoctions have become quite popular, but some don't really feel something is truly clean unless there are chemicals involved in the process.
 My husband is one of these people.
 If it isn't comet, it isn't any good.

-Actually, chemicals leave a residue that the dirt attaches itself to, and surfaces get dirtier even quicker.
+Actually, chemicals leave a residue that the dirt attaches itself to and surfaces get dirtier even quicker.

-Keep These Homemade-Cleaning-Supplies On Hand
+Keep These Homemade-Cleaning-Supplies

 BAKING SODA